daniilkorochansky/reflex-font-package-viewer/README.md

 A tool for viewing and replacing character resources in the data.fpack file for the game MX vs ATV: Reflex

 ## Features
++ Edit data.fpack
++ Build data.fpack
 + Export and import сharacter кesources
 + Character resource viewer
-+ Build data.fpack
-+ Open data.fpack

 ## Quick Start
 ### 1. Open the Font Package file